Secondary Teacher Education

 As places are limited we strongly recommend that you apply for programme entry as early as possible (applications normally open on 1 August).
 Applications are due four weeks prior to the commencement of the programme or when places are filled.

 An Application for Programme Entry is required.
-Contact the College of Education, Health and Human Development for further information and details on how to apply.
-You can also phone the Contact Centre on 0800 VARSITY (827 748) or visit the College website.
+See the College of Education, Health and Human Development website for further information and details on how to apply.
+You can also phone the Contact Centre on 0800 VARSITY (827 748).

 Secondary Teacher Education is made up of courses in four areas of study: